-Life in Color: Sculptural works in glass, ceramic, and polymer clay.
+Life in Color: Sculptural works in glass, ceramic

-On Friday, October 4th, 2019, Canyon Road Contemporary Art, 622 Canyon Road, will present the exquisitely crafted and imaginative works of glass by Doug Gillis, ceramic animals by Kari Rives, and polymer clay by Adam Thomas Rees.
+On Friday, October 4th, 2019, Canyon Road Contemporary Art, 622 Canyon Road, will present the exquisitely crafted and imaginative works of glass by Doug Gillis and ceramic animals by Kari Rives.
 Gillis and Rives will be present at the reception, and will hold live demonstrations at the gallery the following day, Saturday the 5th, from 11 to 3.

-As a group, these three run the gamut of color use; Doug Gillis's glass pieces use layers of colored glass for a soft, spectral effect, Kari Rives glazes her animals again and again to create layers of glaze which interact in unexpected and beautiful ways, and Adam Thomas Rees uses fully saturated modelling clay to create tiny pictures all over the surface of his wild creatures.
-This show promises incredibly detailed, one-of-a-kind works by all three artists.
+These two use color in complex and interesting ways; Doug Gillis's glass pieces use layers of colored glass for a soft, spectral effect, Kari Rives glazes her animals again and again to create layers of glaze which interact in unexpected and beautiful ways.
+This show promises incredibly detailed, one-of-a-kind works by both artists.

 Educated in Boston, Kari Rives began her career as an expressionist painter, and she has not forgotten these roots even as she concentrates on sculpture.
 Her animal figures retain a painterly feel through the softness of her touch on the clay, and through the many layers of glaze she applies.
 We invite you to experience for yourself the richness of their expression and personality.